1. That spark or jolt up your spine that you sometimes feel when aroused is the pudendal nerve, which connects the penis/clitoris to the brain.

 26. People have been using sex toys to orgasm for several hundred years.

-28. Former U.S. Vice President Nelson A. Rockefeller died of a heart attack during sex with a much younger woman in a hotel room.
+28. Former U.S. Vice President Nelson A. Rockefeller died after suffering a heart attack during sex with a woman in a hotel room.

 29. May is National Masturbation Month.